 Sometimes, family plans change or life throws a curve and someone who had bought a new house from a builder was forced to list it for sale, maybe a year later, maybe even before they took possession.
 You'll get all the advantages of a brand new home without many, if not all of the disadvantages.
 If you like this idea, check with your agent.
 You might get lucky!

 I suppose my bias has shown here.
 Early in my real estate career, I sold brand new homes.
 Hence, I know what I'm talking about.
-My personal preference between a new or resale home is to own a property in an established neighbourhood.
+My personal preference between a new or resale home was always to own a property in an established neighbourhood.

 To me, it makes perfect sense.
 Click new or resale home for another perspective from the Toronto Home Builders Association, and also The Canadian Home Builders' Association.
 And for information on new home warranties, visit Tarion Warranty Corporation.